-For the purpose of this land development regulation ordinance, certain terms or words used herein shall be interpreted as follows:
+For the purpose of these land development regulations, certain terms or words used herein shall be interpreted as follows:

 The word person includes a firm, association, organization, partnership, trust, company, or corporation as well as an individual.

 The present tense includes the future tense; the singular number includes the plural, and the plural number includes the singular.